sap-tutorials/Tutorials/tutorials/luigi-app-localization-ui5/luigi-app-localization-ui5.md

 In this step, you will create files with the text that is to be changed within the UI5 micro-frontend.

-1. Find the folder ​`i18n`​ under the ​`webapp`​.
-Inside it, create a file called `i18n_de.properties` with the following content:
+1. Find the ​`i18n`​ folder inside ​`webapp`.
+Create a file there called `i18n_de.properties` with the following content:

     ```json
     ModalText = Produktdetails